Health, Dental, and Vision Insurance

 The following are considered qualifying events for the purpose of adding or deleting a dependent.
-ORS must receive your application and the supporting documentation for a qualifying event by mail within 30 days of the qualifying event to waive the six-month waiting period.
+ORS must receive the supporting documentation for a qualifying event by mail within 30 days of the qualifying event to waive the 6-month waiting period.
 Photocopies are acceptable.

 Have a question about insurance?

 The insurance carrier is your best resource for answers about insurance cards, claims, or if you want to know if a particular service is covered.
-The Employee Benefits Division can also help with claims or coverage problems-navigate to Employee Benefits section of the Civil Service Commission website, or call 800-505-5011.
+The Employee Benefits Division can also help with claims or coverage problems; navigate to the Employee Benefits section of the Civil Service Commission website, or call 800-505-5011.

 Your medical records are private.